 I worked in that capacity for one year before deciding it was time to do something on my bucket list, so I left that job to attend flight school.
 Becoming a Pilot was a childhood dream of mine, and I became a FAA Certified Private Pilot in July 2009.
 I now fly all over Tennessee and beyond, enjoying the freedom of being able to travel with my family without having to go through those annoying TSA checkpoints.
 There is nothing that compares to the freedom of enjoying open skies on a pleasant flight soaking in the sights of nature from above.

 Although this was a rewarding and career enhancing job, I decided to leave Barton Community College in June 2012 and moved to Clarksville, Tennessee the following year after my wife retired from the Army.
 That same year I enrolled at Ashford University to pursue my Bachelor’s Degree in Instructional Design.
-I enrolled in online courses due to the asynchronous nature of the platform and because it afforded me the flexibility to continue my work as a professional speaker and technology integration consultant.
+I chose an online program of study due to the asynchronous nature of the platform and because it afforded me the flexibility to continue my work as a professional speaker and technology integration consultant.
 After four long years, lots of hard work and commitment to the learning experience I finally graduated October 2016.
 I am the first person in my family to graduate from college and walking across the stage to receive my diploma was certainly a memorable experience.
 I did it for myself and to set an example for my daughter and son; instilling in them that anything is possible when you set goals for yourself and work towards them.

 I love to help educators become connected, to grow and develop themselves with the aid of like-minded collaborators who are passionate about sharing their knowledge.
 Moreover through the exploration of best practices for classroom instruction that is infused with EdTech to meet a learning need.
 I help educators understand the use of technology for education and the integration of Social Media into the learning curriculum.
 I look forward to learning and collaborating with you.